Groups & Programs

 - Members are able to try out new behaviors, learn new social techniques, and become comfortable with new ways of relating.

-If you are already a client with us and wish to attend group therapy for mental health or addiction issues, discuss your interest with your therapist and contact our Admissions Department.
+If you are already a client with us and wish to attend group therapy for mental health or addiction issues, discuss your interest with your therapist and contact our Admissions Department below.
 (Please note: your therapist cannot simply place you in a group.)

 The therapists who lead our groups know that attending a group therapy session for the first time can feel strange.
 Please know that they will do all they can to assure that your group experience is comfortable and that you are clear on the background of any concepts or situations discussed.
 They are committed to making all of our groups safe and kind places for members to discuss whatever is troubling them, as well as a place to celebrate all their successes.

 Most people are anxious about being able to talk in group.
 Almost without exception, though, (and within a few sessions) people find that they do begin to talk in the group.
 Group members remember what it is like to be new to the group, so you will get a lot of support for beginning to talk in the group.